dolthub/docs/content/concepts/dolt/git/branch.md

 In Dolt, branches become a slightly more important concept in server mode.
 In Git, you often are working on a clone of your repository locally.
 Thus, your write isolation can be at the clone level.
 With Dolt in server mode, your application will be coordinating writes to a single server through branches.

+## Valid Branch Names

+Branch names have a few restrictions which are similar to the constraints Git puts on branch names.
+Dolt's branches are a little more restrictive, as [ASCII](https://en.wikipedia.org/wiki/ASCII) characters are required.
+Rules are as follows:

+* All characters must be ASCII (7 Bit)
+* May not start with '.' (period)
+* May not contain '..' (two periods)
+* May not contain '@{'
+* May not contain ASCII control characters
+* May not contain characters: ':', '?', '\[', '\', '^', '~', '*'
+* May not contain whitespace (spaces, tabs, newlines)
+* May not end with '/'
+* May not end with '.lock'

 ## Example

 ```